Dear Parents/Carers and Staff

 The school will continue to work closely with both the CEM and the DHHS during this time, and we wish the affected member of our school community a speedy and safe recovery.

-Please note: We will provide further information to families later in the week with regards to the reopening of the Broadmeadows campus.
+Please note: We will provide further information to families this Friday 10th July with regards to the commencement of School.

 Penola Catholic College